 |SECOND, THIRD, OR FOURTH YEAR EVENING|

-*NOTE: PLEAS and the Part-Time Day Program required courses are similar to the Evening, but may differ slightly by semester in the second, third, and fourth years.
+*NOTE: PLEAS and the Part-Time Day Program required courses are similar to the Evening but may differ slightly by semester in the second, third, and fourth years.
+Courses, unit allocations, and other elements portrayed within this chart are subject to change.

 1. Legal Analysis, Writing, and Skills